 An ill-fated previous version negotiated under Theresa May's UK premiership met stiff opposition in the British parliament which repeatedly rejected it.
 The new accord was negotiated by her successor, Boris Johnson, whose subsequent election victory ensured its rapid ratification.

-The deal consists of a Withdrawal Agreement on the terms of departure, accompanied by the Political Declaration on future ties (see above).
+The deal consists of a Withdrawal Agreement on the terms of departure, accompanied by a Political Declaration on future ties.

-The deal also established the transition period which came into effect upon the UK’s departure and runs until December 31, 2020.
-During this period many existing arrangements remain in place.
+The deal also established a transition period which came into effect upon the UK’s departure and ran until December 31, 2020.
+During this period many existing arrangements remained in place.